-The time-on-page represents a visit length in seconds, minutes or even hours and it helps a website owner understand how engaging is the content on each page and what should be optimized.
+The time-on-page represents a visit length in seconds, minutes or even hours and it helps a website owner understand how engaging the content on each page is and what should be optimized.

 What is the Time-on-Page metric in your analytics dashboard?

 Please note that Time-on-page is highly important for both site success and site ranking in search engines.
-Not to be mistaken with Dwell time, that refers to time spent by a visitor from the moment they click on the search engine result page (SERP) to see more until they go back to the search engine results page.
+Not to be mistaken with Dwell time, that refers to time spent by a visitor from the moment they click on the search engine result page (SERP) until they go back to the search engine results page.

 What is the difference between Time-on-Page and Average Time-on-Page?

 While the time-on-page represents the start-to-end time of a visit, the average Time-on-Page is simply the average time spent by all visitors on a single page (or on your website, if you look at the average time on website)

 Why is the Time-on-Page important for you and your site?